-Compared to the outrageously expensive Talbot-Lagos or Delahayes, Hotchkiss cars sold pretty well in post-war France.
-The trucks and weapons sides of the business were also doing the firm’s bottom line a lot of good.
+The same engines powered Hotchkiss cars, including those that won several Monte-Carlo Rally trophies over the years.
+Compared to the outrageously expensive Talbot-Lagos, Salmsons or Delahayes, Hotchkiss cars sold pretty well in post-war France, keeping the firm’s treasury in the black.
 Perhaps the time had come to grow the car side of the business into a bigger concern, just as Alfa Romeo were starting to do in Italy.

 Enter the somewhat egomaniacal genius that was Jean Albert “The Engineer” Grégoire (1899-1992).
 J.A.
 Grégoire had already worked with Hotchkiss on a small alloy-bodied FWD car in the late ‘30s, the Amilcar Compound, though the war had cut the car’s career short.
 Notwithstanding the Compound’s extremely difficult industrialization process, J.A.
 Grégoire, a member of the Hotchkiss board, persuaded his colleagues to repeat the experiment, but with a more ambitious 2-litre car that he had been working on since 1943, the Grégoire R.

 Aimed squarely at the Citroën Traction Avant, the Grégoire R was a technological tour de force.
 It was FWD of course, as were virtually all of The Engineer’s cars since the ‘20s, though the engine would be mounted ahead of the gearbox to improve interior space.
-Said engine was a completely new water-cooled 2-litre flat-4 (soon augmented to 2180cc) with alloy heads, driving a sleek, scientifically-designed aerodynamic body for five passengers.
+Said engine was a completely new water-cooled 2-litre flat-4 with alloy heads, driving a sleek, scientifically-designed aerodynamic body for five passengers.
 Interestingly, Antonio Fessia was advocating a similar set of parameters for a new Italian car at the same time, the stillborn Caproni F11.

 Initially, J.A.
-Grégoire had planned to do an upscale version of the small Aluminium Français Grégoire (AFG) car he had developed during the war, but wind tunnel testing had shown the model’s poor aerodynamics.
-So J.A.
-Grégoire teamed up with aerodynamics professor Marcel Sédille to devise a far more streamlined body.
+Grégoire had planned to do an upscale version of the small Aluminium Français Grégoire (AFG) car he had developed during the war, but wind tunnel testing had shown the model’s poor aerodynamics, even when compared with the Traction.

 The Grégoire R prototypes were well-known by now – they had been undergoing testing for over five years, and their publicity-hungry creator made sure that he was photographed next to every iteration, even exhibiting the Grégoire R prototype on his own stand at the 1947 and 1948 Paris Motor Shows.
-Hotchkiss took the bait in 1949, enabling The Engineer to move to full-scale prototype testing.
+Hotchkiss took the bait in 1949, enabling “The Engineer” to move to full-scale prototype testing.

-Hotchkiss invested all they could in the Grégoire.
-No money was left for the ageing RWD range: a long planned complete redesign was now out of the question.
-So the Anjou, a very mildly modernized car, came out instead of the new big car.
-Hotchkiss and most observers at the time figured that the 1951 Anjou would be a stopgap model until a truly new RWD car could be designed.
+So the Anjou, a very mildly modernized car, came out instead, available with either the 2.3 litre 4-cyl. or the 3.5 litre 6-cyl., like always.
+Hotchkiss and most observers at the time figured that the 1951 Anjou would be a stopgap model until a truly new RWD car could be designed, once the Grégoire’s success replenished the firm’s bank accounts.

 There was quite a lot of resentment within Hotchkiss about the way the Grégoire was given priority over ensuring the company’s more traditional cars, which The Engineer openly disdained (though he did adapt his patented suspension to the RWD range).
 The Hotchkiss Anjou sold pretty well initially: over 2500 units in 1951, a very respectable score for that kind of car in France at the time.